The Secret Agent's Guide to Dominating Business Intelligence

 This message will self-destruct in 5… 4… 3…

 Just kidding.
 But seriously, what are you waiting for?
-The game is afoot, and intelligence is your secret weapon.
+The game is on, and intelligence is your secret weapon.
 Use it wisely, use it ethically, and watch your business soar to new heights.